had0j/io_qp2_rule_eng/readme.md

 There is a `Targeting Grace` value, when attacked, lines*0.25 amount of `Targeting Factor` gets moved to the targeting grace buffer slot (maximum 3, otherwise doesn't move), then gets moved back later.

-When the buffer slot for `Targeting Grace` is filled (hits 3), attack magnification decreases by 25% (continuous attacks all send 25% less garbage)
+When the buffer slot for `Targeting Grace` is filled (hits 3), attack multiplier decreases by 25% (continuous attacks all send 25% less garbage)

 The `Targeting Grace` value (linear) will decrease garbage messiness, when fully filled can cause `change between attacks -45%` and `change during attack -18%`